raed-ra/best-practices-website/README.md

 # Best Practices Website — CITS5505 Individual Project

 This project is part of the CITS5505 Web and Internet Technologies unit at the University of Western Australia (2025).
+You can check the published site here: https://raed-ra.github.io/best-practices-website/index.html

 ## 📌 Project Overview